Skip to main content

 WIFI or Ethernet

-Alternatively, if you're using a pi with Ethernet, you can use an ethernet cable instead.
+• If you're using a pi with Ethernet, you can use an ethernet cable instead and skip the wifi setup step.

-After completing the wifi setup wizard, wait a couple of minutes, then open http://RatOS.local/configure?step=1 in your browser (or whatever hostname you chose during setup).
-Complete the wizard to flash your control board and optionally a toolboard.
-When you've done that successfully, the configurator will lead you to Mainsail, which we'll now use to update RatOS and related packages to the latest version.
+After completing the wifi setup wizard, RatOS will reboot your pi which will now join your wifi network.
+Wait a couple of minutes for it to boot up, then open http://RatOS.local/config in your browser (or whatever hostname you chose during setup).
+This will take you to Mainsail, which we'll now use to update RatOS and all related packages to the latest version.

 Troubleshooting